etops/frontend-test-project/README.md

 Frontend Test Project
 =====================

-Evaluation for Etops Frontend Developer with Javascript and AngularJS.
+Evaluation for Etops Web App Developer with Javascript and AngularJS.
+This challenge is intendend to be developed in a pair programming session within an hour of time.

 Prerequisites
 -------------